jxxcarlson/counter-review-test/README.md

 - The bare-bones counter app is in `counter-original-src/`
 - The review rule is in `review/src/ReviewConfig.elm`
-- The result of applying the review rule to teh bare-bones code is in `src`
+- The result of applying the review rule to the bare-bones code is in `src`

-You can use the `Makefile` to manage things if you want to try this out:
+You can use the `Makefile` to manage things:

-- `Make install`: install magic-link authentication on the bare-bones app.
+- `Make install`: install magic-link authentication on a copy the bare-bones app.
 - `Make uninstall`: the inverse of the previous step
+- Use 'lamdera live` to see the results

 If you run `make install`, you will get an elm-review error message.
 So far, for me, this is a false positive.
 Somethng to be fixed.
 Also, I recommend running `make install` with lamdera live in the off position.

-You will have to manage the Postmark secret youself to make this work.
+_You will have to manage the Postmark secret youself to make this work.
-See `src/Config.elm` for details.
+See `src/Config.elm` for details._

 I'm not happy about the number of rules that are applied.
 Ninety-two!
 (This is the atomic number of uranium, not a good sign).
 I would like to reduce the surface area of the auth package.